quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/rational_foe.md

 A(A-zI)^{-1}=I+z(A-zI)^{-1}.
 :::

-Thus entropy and band energy require no extra matrix factorizations.
+Within an entropy-enabled evaluation, entropy and band energy require no extra matrix factorizations.
+The final SCF evaluation is a separate matrix pass.
 The sparse node restores the chemical-potential shift.
 The integrator includes the BdG normal-ordering constant, removes Nambu doubling where applicable, and divides physical energy and entropy by the number of physical orbitals per cell.